truedevopsmk-lab/Eurotripv5/Budapest/README.md

-Nice — here’s a tight, practical **2.5-day Budapest plan** that fits your *Top-15* hits while **skipping time-heavy interiors/museums**.
+Here’s a tight, practical **2.5-day Budapest plan** that fits our *Top-15* hits while **skipping time-heavy interiors/museums**.
 I assume you arrive **~12:35 Day 0**, clear airport, and can start exploring ~15:00.
 If your arrival is later or you feel jet-lagged, trim Day-0 slightly.

 I give (A) a high-level plan per half/full day, (B) a timed walkable schedule you can follow, and (C) quick tips (tickets, transport, priorities).
 Let’s go.